Individuation

 The principle of individuation, or principium individuationis, describes the manner in which a thing is identified as distinct from other things.

-The concept appears in numerous fields and is encountered in works of Leibniz, Carl Gustav Jung, Gunther Anders, Gilbert Simondon, Bernard Stiegler, Friedrich Nietzsche, Arthur Schopenhauer, David Bohm, Henri Bergson, Gilles Deleuze, and Manuel De Landa.
+The concept appears in numerous fields and is encountered in works of Leibniz, Carl Jung, Gunther Anders, Gilbert Simondon, Bernard Stiegler, Friedrich Nietzsche, Arthur Schopenhauer, David Bohm, Henri Bergson, Gilles Deleuze, and Manuel DeLanda.

 Usage

 The word individuation occurs with different meanings and connotations in different fields.

 In philosophy

 Philosophically, "individuation" expresses the general idea of how a thing is identified as an individual thing that "is not something else".
 This includes how an individual person is held to be different from other elements in the world and how a person is distinct from other persons.
 By the seventeenth century, philosophers began to associate the question of individuation or what brings about individuality at any one time with the question of identity or what constitutes sameness at different points in time.